Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 });
 ```

-this task get all scripts and concat them into `bundle.js` and after that uglify it and create `bundle.min.js`.
+this task gets all scripts and concatenates them into `bundle.js` and after that uglify it and create `bundle.min.js`.

 lastly, we create a task to clean this generated files through build clean:
 ```javascript